haosulab/SAPIEN/docs/source/tutorial/basic/render.rst

+.. _render:

 SAPIEN assets and rendering
 =======================================

 .. highlight:: python
    :linenothreshold: 5

+In this tutorial, you will learn the following:

+* Download SAPIEN asset in Python and load it into sapien.
+* Setup customized camera in simulation scene.
+* Off-screen rendering for RGB, depth, segmentation and point cloud.

 This tutorial will focus on how to download SAPIEN assets in Python and perform off-screen rendering.